randomcoww/chef-docker_deploy/README.md

   <tr>
     <td><tt>enable_local_mode</tt></td>
     <td>Boolean</td>
-    <td>Docker build runs in local mode, but the image will, by default, be configured to run off of a chef server when launched as a container.
+    <td>Docker build runs in local mode, but the resulting image will, by default, be configured to run off of a Chef server when launched as a container.
 Enable to keep the image configured to run in local mode.</td>
     <td>build, build_if_missing</td>
     <td><tt>false</tt></td>
   </tr>